yahiafarghaly/Embedded_Calculator/README.md

 	-LCD_displayString(uint8* msg);

 #The main Workflow of the program
-/*this is just a general explaintion of what you will see in the code but the code is already commented when needed tp be able to trace it*/
+	/*this is just a general explaintion of what you will see in the code but the code is already commented when needed to be able to trace it*/

 	-calculator.c contains globel flag which can contain state of the operations inside the code in enum var as defined in calculator_blocks.h: enum StageFlag{Reset,StartPoint,AnalyzePoint,CalculatePoint,DisplayPoint,ErrorPoint};